open-telemetry/semantic-conventions/model/README.md

 ## Validating semantic conventions

-Semantic conventions YAML files are validated by `check-policies` make target for backward compatibility, name formatting, and other policies.
+Semantic conventions YAML files are validated by the `check-policies` make target for backward compatibility, name formatting, and other policies.

 You can run it with the following command: